manikandan-ravikiran/HCI_Notes/Test 1/Readings/Week 03 - Invisible Interfaces and Human Abilities.md

 > A direct manipulation interface amplifies our knowledge of the domain and allows us to think in the familiar terms of the application domain rather than in those of the medium of computation.
 But if we restrict ourselves to only building an interface that allows us to do things we can already do and to think in ways we already think, we will miss the most exciting potential of new technology: to provide new ways to think of and to interact with a domain.

 ## THE PSYCHOLOGY OF EVERYDAY ACTIONS

+> Norman, D. (2013).
+Chapter 2: The Psychology of Everyday Actions.
+In The Design of Everyday Things: Revised and Expanded Edition. (pp. 37-73).
+Arizona: Basic Books.

-Agenda - First, how do people do things?
-It is easy to learn a few basic steps to perform operations with our technologies (and yes, even filing cabinets are technology).
+**Agenda** - First, how do people do things? why do they do things?
 But what happens when things go wrong?
 How do we detect that they aren’t working, and then how do we know what to do?
 To help understand this, I first delve into human psychology and a simple conceptual model of how people select and then evaluate their actions

 ### How People Do Things: The Gulfs of Execution and Evaluation